 Where to stay in Albufeira Portugal as a solo traveller

-Personally, I prefer staying in Albufeira Old Town area because it is a better location for solo travellers since many attractions are within walking distance.
+Personally, I prefer staying in the Albufeira Old Town area because it is a better location for solo travellers since many attractions are within walking distance.

-As for Airbnb, I didn’t find a lot of affordable options except for this Albufeira studio apartment, which is where I stay and it is only three minutes away from the beach.
+As for Airbnb, I didn’t find a lot of affordable options except for this Albufeira studio apartment, which is where I stay, and it is only three minutes away from the beach.